-- Complete NYPA goals
+- Complete NYPA projects – 100 % Complete

-- Develop water reduction plan
+- Develop water reduction plan.

 We reduced the Energy Use Intensity by 20% in 2020 as compared to our 2010 baseline.
 We completed the replacement of nine air handling units with more efficient ones.
 Upgraded controls on heating, ventilation and air conditioning units, so that the units operate more efficiently, conserve energy and reduce maintenance costs.
 Sub-metered steam and natural gas.
 Sub-metering measures energy use (electricity, gas, temperature and chilled water) specific to each building.
 This will assist in the development of energy management plans specific to building needs.

 We completed temperature setbacks in operating rooms, including new hybrid operating rooms (we lower the temperature at night, to save energy and reduce costs.), and the Ambulatory Surgery Center.